vsoch/arxiv-equations/wikipedia/README.md

    'tex': '2^{n\\mathrm {H} (k/n)}'},
 ```

+This "master" file we can use for one word2vec model, and for a domain specific model (doc2vec)
+we can generate a single file under [sentences](sentences) that has the sentences grouped by wikipedia page.

 ## 3. Extract Equation Tokens

 This was very fun to do!
 I wanted to call a token either a single character, **or** a known